 For the Cheese Sauce

-- 2 C White Cheddar Cheese reserving a pinch for topping
+- 2 cup White Cheddar Cheese, reserving a handful for topping

 For the Potatoes: